richelbilderbeek/the_richel_setup/README.md

 LIBS += -lboost_unit_test_framework
 ```

-Next to the `my_functions` unit and the testing main, there is a `my_functions_test.cpp` file.
+Next to the `my_functions` unit and the testing main,
+there is a `my_functions_test.cpp` file.
 This file contains all -how unexpected- tests.

 C++14 is used at the highest warnings level.
 Warnings are escalated to errors.

-Also this file allows for a debug and release mode.
+Also this file allows for a debug and release mode, but

-The release mode allows for profiling the tests,
-so one can measure which functions are spent most time in during testing.
-Or to detect
-if there are some unused variables in release mode.
-Although this may be rare, I
-decide to keep it in.
+the `main_test.cpp` file will check that the project
+will be compiled in debug mode.

 The debug mode enables `gcov` and `UBSAN`. `gcov` allows for measuring code coverage,
 where `UBSAN` ('Undefined Behavior SANitizer') checks for undefined behavior.
 Testing